 - Specific conditions or disadvantages associated with the worksite.

 - Additional skills that may be required to perform certain types of work.

 If an employee has to travel as part of their on-site work, generally they will be eligible to receive a travel allowance.
-The allowance is generally paid to compensate the employee for the expense or inconvenience of the extra travel; the amount depends on the distance traveled.
+The allowance is generally paid to compensate the employee for the expense or inconvenience of the extra travel; the amount depends on the distance travelled.
 Travel allowance is usually not paid if an employer provides or offers free transport from the employee’s home to work and return.

 Full details of any travel allowances will be included in your industrial instrument.

 Example: travel allowance and prefabricated work

 Simone is an employee of a construction company and is employed under the Building and Construction General On-Site Award 2010 (Building Award).
 Simone is provided a work vehicle to travel to and from work and she is unsure if she is entitled to receive the travel allowance provided in the Building Award.

 Allowances in specific conditions

 Building and construction employees work under a variety of conditions.
 This can sometimes mean having to work in situations that are less comfortable or more dangerous than usual.
 This may include working: